-RMG POL Term-dependent discount rate equal to the forward yield on UK nominal gilts plus an initial 0.55% in 2018/19 reducing in equal annual steps of 0.06% until the margin is 0.13% in 2025/26.
-From 2026/27, the margin reduces to 0.125% and remains constant at that thereafter.
-Term-dependent discount rate equal to the spot yield on UK nominal gilts less a margin of 0.2% per annum.
+RMG DBCB POL Term-dependent discount rate equal to the forward yield on UK nominal gilts.
+Term-dependent discount rate based on target returns for the RMG Cash Balance Assets less a prudential margin of 0.5% pa.
+Term-dependent discount rate equal to the spot yield on UK nominal gilts less a margin of 0.35% per annum for nonpensioners and plus a margin of 0.25% per annum for pensioners.

-Price inflation (RPI):
+Price inflation:

-Term-dependent inflation rate equal to the UK gilt implied inflation spot yield.
-Annual CPI inflation to be assumed lower than the assumed annual RPI inflation by 0.8% per annum for the RMG section, and 0.3% for the POL section.
+Term-dependent RPI inflation rate equal to the UK gilt implied inflation spot yield.
+Annual CPI inflation to be assumed lower than the assumed annual RPI inflation by 0.8% per annum (2012 Section) and 1.0% per annum (DBCB Section) up to 2030 and 0% thereafter.
+Annual CPI inflation to be assumed lower than the assumed annual RPI inflation by 0.7% for the POL section.